-- (a) The number of each type of cannabis business that shall be permitted to operate in the City shall be established by resolution by the City Council. - (b) Each year following the City Council's initial award of permits, if any, or at any time in the City Council's discretion, the City Council may reassess the number of Cannabis Business Permits which are authorized for issuance. - (c) The City Council at its sole discretion may determine that the number and/or types of Cannabis Business Permits should remain the same or be modified.
+- (A) The number of each type of cannabis business that shall be permitted to operate in the City shall be established by resolution by the City Council. - (B) Each year following the City Council's initial award of permits, if any, or at any time in the City Council's discretion, the City Council may reassess the number of Cannabis Business Permits which are authorized for issuance and make any changes by resolution. - (C) The City Council at its sole discretion may determine that the number and/or types of Cannabis Business Permits should remain the same or be modified.